-During 2014 and 2013, the Company maintained an employment agreement with its Chief Executive Officer, Laurence S. Levy, the 100% owner of Royalty Management, Inc. (Royalty Management), the entity that controls the Company's majority shareholder, Royalty Holdings, LLC (Royalty).
+During 2015 and 2014, the Company maintained an employment agreement with its Chief Executive Officer, Laurence S. Levy, the 100% owner of Royalty Management, Inc. (Royalty Management), the entity that controls the Company's majority shareholder, Royalty Holdings, LLC (Royalty).
 Mr. Levy earns a base annual salary, SEP IRA contributions and expense reimbursements.
 As detailed below, Mr. Levy's compensation has been subsequently adjusted.
-SEP IRA contributions of \$52,000 and \$51,000, respectively, for the benefit of Mr. Levy, are included in the 2014 and 2013 Consolidated Statements of Income.
-No amounts remain outstanding as of December 31, 2014 or 2013.
+SEP IRA contributions of \$53,000 and \$52,000, respectively, for the benefit of Mr. Levy, are included in the 2015 and 2014 Consolidated Statements of Income.
+No amounts remain outstanding as of December 31, 2015 or 2014.
 The employment agreement with Mr. Levy has been continued subsequent to the balance sheet date.

 The Company's Chief Financial Officer, Marc H. Baldinger, does not have an employment agreement with the Company.
 Mr. Baldinger earns a base salary, SEP IRA contributions and expense reimbursements.
 As detailed below, Mr. Baldinger's compensation has been subsequently adjusted.
-SEP IRA contributions of \$12,930 and \$12,360, respectively, for the benefit of Mr. Baldinger, are included in the 2014 and 2013 Consolidated Statements of Income.
-No amounts remain outstanding as of December 31, 2014 or 2013.
+SEP IRA contributions of \$13,713 and \$12,930, respectively, for the benefit of Mr. Baldinger, are included in the 2015 and 2014 Consolidated Statements of Income. \$600 and \$-0- remain outstanding as of December 31, 2015 and 2014, respectively.
+Mr. Baldinger has resigned from this position subsequent to the balance sheet date.